Suraj1199/DLfromScratch/README.md

-# FromScratch
+# ML From Scratch
-Implement high-level machine learning and deep learning algorithms from scratch using low-level Python libraries.
+This repository contains implemention of high-level machine learning and deep learning algorithms from scratch using low-level Python libraries.